 Knowing what the S&P sectors are and which types of industries or sub-industries they represent can help investors achieve diversification through different types of investments.
 While some financial experts liken the sectors to a pie, with 11 individual slices, it may be more helpful to think of them as a buffet from which investors can pick and choose.
 You can either purchase stocks within or across sectors, or look for funds that can provide that diversification for you.

-If you’re ready to start building a well-rounded portfolio that includes a sampling of market sectors, it’s easy to open an account on the SoFi Invest online brokerage platform.
+If you’re ready to start building a well-rounded portfolio that includes a sampling of market sectors, it’s easy to open a brokerage account on the SoFi Invest stock trading platform.
 SoFi Invest offers access to financial planners and educational resources that can help you make informed decisions.

 Photo credit: iStock/izusek